 , Schroder Income

-.
+and Rathbone Income.
 The UK All Companies sector only specifies that funds have to invest at least 80% of its asset in UK equities.
 There are significantly more funds (around 250) in this sector than the UK Equity Income (around 80) and so it may be harder for investors to realise that there are some income funds in this sector.
-You can find some of these funds (though not inclusive) by filtering sector “UK All Companies” and type in “income” in the search bar on Fund Space
+You can find some of these funds (though not inclusive) by filtering sector “UK All Companies” and type in “income” in the search bar on :explore

 .
 By doing this, you will find the funds displayed on the table below: